Made by the pupils of Ballycastle High School

 So a wee shake on our chips at lunchtime really isn't the villain here.
 Letting pupils season their own food responsibly is a small ask β€” and it makes a big difference to how much we actually enjoy (and finish) our meals.

-We, the pupils of Ballycastle High School, respectfully request the return of salt to our canteen.
+We, the pupils of Secondary Schools throughout Northern Ireland, respectfully request the return of salt to our canteens.
 We understand the health considerations, but a small shaker on each table would let us flavour our food responsibly β€” and bring some joy back to lunchtime.

 We also believe that educating pupils about salt β€” where it hides, how much is already in processed foods, and how to season sensibly β€” is far more valuable than simply banning it.
 Prohibition teaches us nothing; understanding gives us a skill for life.
 Trust us with the knowledge, and we'll make better choices long after the school bell rings.